AndrewILWilliams/ECS_bump/README.md

 ### Acknowledgements:

+Thanks to Brian Rose for creating `climlab`, which allows for a convenient Python interface to RRTMG, and also a suite of exciting options for open-source climate modelling!

 ### References:

 1) Seeley, J. T., & Jeevanjee, N. (2020).
 H2O windows and CO2 radiator fins: a clear‐sky explanation for the peak in ECS.
 Geophysical Research Letters, 47, e2020GL089609. https://doi.org/10.1029/2020GL089609